Anupama Raag

-Anupama Raag is a Bollywood music director and singer, born in Lucknow and educated at Bhatkhande Music Institute.
+Anupama Raag is a Bollywood music director and singer, born in Lucknow and educated at Bhatkhande Sanskriti Vishwavidyalaya.

 Biography

 Education

 Annupama Raag was trained in classical music at Ustad Gulshan Bharti of Lucknow gharana, and Yogendra Bhat of Gwalior gharana, under the traditional guru-shishya parampara.

 Early career

 She made her Bollywood debut in 2011 with the number "Shalu ke thumke", in the movie Bin Bulaye Barati.
 The song was composed by Anand Raj.
 In the same year she sang "Nazar Se Nazar Mile" together with Rahat Fateh Ali Khan, in Mile Na Mile Ham.
 She has sung with Mika Singh in the movie Zila Ghaziabad and with Madhuri Dixit in Gulab Gang.

 Later career

 Raag has produced music for films and albums.
 She works for Salman Khan productions and Yash Raj Films, and has also composed music for Lucknow Development Authority and the Uttar Pradesh Pride Song for Uttar Pradesh Government.
 She has also composed jingles for TV Commercials for various brands.

 Her album with Mika Singh was called Laal Dupatta.
 On 21 January 2017, the song "Saware" with Rahat Fateh Ali Khan was released.